adriengoleb/adriengoleb/README.md

 <br>

-On my github profile, you will find mostly projects and other implementations related to data science and artificial intelligence.
+On my github profile, **you will find mostly projects and other implementations related to data science and artificial intelligence**.
 Either:

 * Academic projects
 * Personal projects